beder/travel-app-backend/README.md

 ## Resetting the database

-If you need to start fresh by erasing all indexed data, execute the following command.
+If you need to start fresh by erasing all data, execute the following command.

 ```bash
 docker compose run --rm server npx prisma db push --force-reset